Skip to main content

 As explained above, customer money and investments are ring-fenced from any assets and liabilities of Kernel Wealth Limited.
 Therefore, these are not available for any creditors of Kernel Wealth Limited.

-Furthermore, as a fund manager providing a service to our customers with personal and professional reputations at stake, we hold ourselves to the highest level of integrity and professionalism.
+As a fund manager providing a service to our customers with personal and professional reputations at stake, we hold ourselves to the highest level of integrity and professionalism.
 We will always aim to do the right thing for our customers.

 What are my chances of losing money?